 To enable authentication for a staged or published application:

 - Open the Processes tab for one of your business objects.

-- Open the Options menu for one of your processes and choose Process Editor to open your Process application in a new window.
+- Open the Options menu for one of your processes and choose Process Editor to open your Oracle Process Cloud Service application in a new window.

-- Open the Application Home of your Process application and click Integrations in the menu.
+- Open the Application Home of your Oracle Process Cloud Service application and click Integrations in the menu.

 - Click the project’s REST connector to open the Rest Connector Editor.

 wadlfile that describes the connection between your Oracle Process Cloud Service application and your application and was created automatically when you created the process in your application.